coodos/coodos/README.md

 # About

-A learner, author, best selling course creator, passionate systems architect and an entreupreneur, Co Founder and CTO of @Tangle-Labs and @Kami-Labs
+A learner, author, best selling course creator, passionate systems architect and an entreupreneur, Co Founder and CTO of @Quoal, @Tangle-Labs

-reach to me at merul@tanglelabs.io or merul@kamilabs.io
+reach to me at merul@quoal.com